Best Paints & Varnishes

 - Oil-based paint is highly durable, making it great for surfaces that get knocked and kicked a lot, such as trim.
 It does take a while to dry, so you need to plan ahead before starting to paint with it.

 - Water-based paint creates a smooth, uniform appearance, and is resistant to mould, mildew, and fading.
-Latex paint is a type of water-based paint that’s popular with those painting walls and ceilings, as it’s easier to work with than oils and dries faster - however, it isn’t as durable
+Latex paint is a type of water-based paint that’s popular with those painting walls and ceilings, as it’s easier to work with than oils and dries faster.
+However, it isn’t as durable as oil-based paint.

 Different types of varnishes have different formulas and intended uses.
 Here are the main ones to look out for.